 On paper the actual exchange rate differences may look tiny – just fractions of a cent.
 But a difference of just €0.005 in the Euro Sterling exchange rate could cost you €1000 on a €200,000 exchange!
 Why let the banks have it ?

 You can visit the Currency Solutions website here for a free no obligation quote.
 You can also call them on their Irish number 01 431 1344 or on their UK number 0044 207 740 0000– ask for the Money Guide Ireland contact – Ernie Enver.
 He should be able to give you a quick response to any queries.

 Transfermate is another recommended foreign exchange specialist that can help individuals and businesses to send and receive international payments.
-Based in Ireland and are regulated by the Central Bank of Ireland.
-They are also registered with UK HM Customs & Excise as well as being regulated across the United States, Canada, Europe and Australasia.
+Based in Ireland and regulated by the Central Bank of Ireland, TransferMate is also registered with UK HM Customs & Excise as well as being regulated across the United States, Canada, Europe and Australasia.
 You can set up an online account and arrange currency transfers via their website or phone them in Dublin 01 6353776

 Currency Exchange for Businesses